 Tip #2: Use Content Scheduling Tools

-If you are going to publish content regularly (and you should!), it helps to keep your workflow organized.
+If you plan to publish content regularly (and you should!), having content scheduling tools can help keep your workflow organized and moving along.

-You can use simple spreadsheets to help you schedule and track your content publishing, or use a WordPress plugin.
+You can use a simple spreadsheet to schedule and track your content planning and production process or—if your site is built with WordPress—you can use a plugin.

 Spreadsheet-Based Editorial Templates